V-Preethiga/Laptop-Price-Prediction/README.md

 # Laptop-Price-Prediction
-This project predicts the price of laptops based on their specifications such as processor type, RAM, storage, GPU, and operating system.
-The goal is to help users estimate laptop prices before purchase using machine learning.
+This project predicts the rating of laptops based on their specifications such as brand, processor type, RAM, storage, GPU, operating system, weight, and other features.
+By analyzing these specifications, the model classifies laptops into rating categories.